 Every student is required to act with honesty and integrity in regard to all academic matters in the School of Law.
 At a minimum, this means that a student shall not give, accept, or utilize any assistance in examinations or written work that has not been specifically authorized by the instructor for the particular course.
-Students must not attempt to contact instructors or in any other way influence grading between the time an exam is given and the final grades are posted.
+Students must not attempt to contact instructors about the exam, grades, or their performance in the class, or in any other way influence grading between the time an exam is given and the final grades are posted.
 Students also must not attempt to contact instructors regarding requests to reschedule their exams.
 All questions regarding reschedules must be directed to the examination coordinator.
 For more information, see the "Standards of Student Conduct" section of this handbook.